10Vaibhav/API-Craft-s/README.md

 A Node.js/Express application that displays random secrets fetched from the Secrets API.

+### 9. 💪 Workout Tracker
+A command-line application that tracks your workouts using the Nutritionix API for natural language exercise processing and Sheety API for storing workout data in Google Sheets.

 ## 🚀 Future Projects
 More API-powered projects will be added to this repository.
 Stay tuned!